-3.1 Recommended Crosswalk and Stops Signs at Roberson Street and Mitchell Lane.
-And Speed Tables on Mitchell Street
+3.1 Recommended Crosswalks, Stops Signs and Speed Tables at Roberson Street and Mitchell Lane.

 Existing Intersection: Roberson Street and McDade Street have stop signs at this intersection; Mitchell Lane does not.
 There are no crosswalks at this intersection.
 The current sidewalk on Roberson Street spills onto Mitchell Street without a defined pedestrian platform to denote the intersection.
 Visibility is limited for vehicles and pedestrians.
-Crossing Mitchell Street is dangerous because of poor visibility and speeding cars and buses.
+Crossing Mitchell Lane is dangerous because of poor visibility and speeding cars and buses.
 See figure 3.1.
 Proposal: The installation of a four way stops sign and crosswalks on all four sides of the street is recommended.